Pittsburgh officer shot, suspect dead in exchange of gunfire

-PITTSBURGH (AP) - A Pittsburgh police officer was shot Thursday night in an exchange of gunfire that left a suspect dead, police said.
+PITTSBURGH (AP) - Authorities on Friday released the name of the man who was shot and killed in an exchange of gunfire that left a Pittsburgh police detective wounded.

-Police were called to a reported officer-involved shooting at about 7 p.m. near the intersection of East Ohio Street and Madison Avenue, Public Safety Director Wendell Hissrich said.
+Elijah Brewer, 25, died at a hospital Thursday night following the shooting, which took place during a traffic stop on East Ohio Street, the Allegheny County medical examiner said.

+According to Allegheny County Police, four detectives had stopped the vehicle, which had a driver and passenger, when there was an exchange of gunfire between the officers and the passenger.

-The officer was shot in the leg during the exchange of gunfire.
-He was taken to a hospital where he is alert and recovering, Hissrich said.
+The detective was shot in the leg.
+He was taken to a hospital, where he was described as alert and recovering.

+“Fortunately, he is going to make it,” Pittsburgh Public Safety Director Wendell Hissrich said.

 The shooting will be investigated by Allegheny County police.